code247/code247.github.io/search.md

 ---
 title: Search
-excerpt: "Search for a page or post you're looking for"
+excerpt: "Search for a post or keyword you're looking for"
+social: false
 ---

 {% include site-search.html %}